Summary of Day 1: When meeting with the Chapter 31 Voc Rehab Counselor, be sure you know what you’re talking about.

-I drive down to Eau Claire, WI to meet with a Counseling Psychologist from Chapter 31 Voc Rehab after applying for the benefit a month ago.
+I drove down to Eau Claire, WI to meet with a Counseling Psychologist from Chapter 31 Voc Rehab after applying for the benefit a month ago.

-My current conditions for disability: 20% combined for TMJ of the Jaw and Limited Range of Motion for back (later diagnosed as sciatica).
+My disability rating at the time was 20% combined for TMJ of the Jaw and Limited Range of Motion for back (lowball rating for sciatica).

-The Voc Rehab Counselor sits me down.
-“What would you like to do?”
+The Voc Rehab Counselor sat me down and said, “What would you like to do?”

-He shifts in his chair and flat out tells me “Voc Rehab will not pay for law school.”
+He shifted in his chair and flat out told me “Voc Rehab will not pay for law school.”